vi4m/swiftbox/README.md

 #### Dictionary source
-Allows to read configuration from Dictionary, may be used to specify in-code defaults for configuration.
+Allows reading configuration from Dictionary, may be used to specify in-code defaults for configuration.

 ###### Example
 ```swift